moves-rwth/nitwit-validator/bench/svcomp/artifact_Readme.txt.md

 - License `License.txt`.
 - The artifact reproduction set in `artifact`.
 - Source code of NITWIT Validator in directory `artifact/nitwit`.
-- Scripts for running benchmars and producing graphs and tables in `artifact/nitwit/bench`.
+- Scripts for running benchmarks and producing graphs and tables in `artifact/nitwit/bench`.
 - Configuration files that define which witnesses to run in a benchmark in `artifact/nitwit/bench/configs`.
 - The recorded data from a benchmark run we have presented in the paper in `artifact/nitwit/bench/output/limit_best`.
 - Programs ([source](https://github.com/sosy-lab/sv-benchmarks/archive/svcomp19.zip)) and witnesses ([source](https://zenodo.org/record/2559175))